-A breast self-exam is a kind of health check that people can do at home by themselves.
+A chest or breast self-exam is a kind of health check that people can do at home by themselves.
 It involves looking at and feeling the breasts or chest growths to see if there’s any changes or potential issues.
 Some people do them regularly, up to once a month.
-Anyone can do a breast self-exam, regardless of their gender!
+Anyone can do a self-exam, regardless of their gender!

 Through the 90s and early 2000s, doctors often recommended breast self-exams for cisgender women in Canada and the United states.
 But today, medical experts don’t all agree about recommending them.
-There are advantages and disadvantages to doing regular breast self-exams!
+There are advantages and disadvantages to doing regular chest or breast self-exams!

 - They’re free and can be done at home on your own schedule.